walgheraibi/ls-seed-Sample-/README.md

-# OCTR
+# OSCTR
-LabShare for OCTR
+LabShare for OSCTR